 3) Mitten cupcakes – my kids’ favorite

 Mitten cupcakes.
 I used a large round tip to pipe the frosting, added the sugar mittens, and sprinkled a generous amount of snow all over.
 (I used a mix of blue and white edible glitter.)

 4) Polar bear cupcakes – my husband’s favorite

 For these guys, I used a ice cream scoop to make a mound on top of the cupcake.
 Then I rolled it in coconut, added polar bear and penguin rings, and a North Pole stick.

 5) Snowflake cupcakes – if your kids like Frozen, they will love those

 I love all white.
 And I love snow.
 So I love these snowy cupcakes.
 These are so simple, but so pretty and elegant.
 I used a large star tip to pipe the frosting (tip – a push a wooden spoon handle through the tip to make the opening wider, I like the way the piping looks better than when the opening is tight.)
 Sugar snowflakes and some edible white glitter was all I needed to make these beauties.
 If your kids like Frozen (well all kids do!), you may want those snowflakes.

 6) Polar bears in the snow

 I had some extra sugar decorations, so I made these polar bears playing in the snow.
 How cute are they?

-Thank you Cakes.com for sponsoring this post and letting me play in the kitchen.
-It was definitely fun and inspired me to do the same in my children’s classrooms for their holiday parties this week.
+Creating those cupcakes was so much fun.
+It inspired me to do the same in my children’s classrooms for their holiday parties this week.